Hendon: History and locale

 The name means the high place or down, and Hendon's motto is Endeavour.
 Hendon was historically a civil parish in the hundred of Gore, county of Middlesex.
 The manor is described in Domesday (1087), but the name 'Hendun' – meaning 'at the highest hill' – is of earlier origin.
 Evidence of Roman settlement was discovered by members of the Hendon and District Archaeological Society and others; an urn burial of a headless child was found in Sunny Hill Park.

 The Midland Railway and the Great Northern Railways were built through Hendon in the 1860s.
 The underground (Northern line) arrived at Golders Green to the south in 1907, the line being extended to Hendon Central, Colindale and Edgware in 1923–24.

 Much of the area developed into a suburb of London and now the area is mostly built-up with some countryside in the Mill Hill area, such as the Copthall playing fields.
 Hendon's industry was mostly centred on manufacturing, and included motor and aviation works, and developed from the 1880s.
 In 1931 the civil parish of Edgware was abolished and its area was added to the great civil parish of Hendon.
 This meant Hendon covered everywhere from Edgware and Mill Hill down to Golders Green, Childs Hill and Hampstead Garden Suburb.

 Hendon became an urban district in 1894.
 In 1932 the urban district became the Municipal Borough of Hendon.
 The municipal borough was abolished in 1965 and the area became part of the London Borough of Barnet.

 In 1976, Brent Cross Shopping Centre was built and opened at the southern end of Hendon, to the north of the North Circular Road.

+In April 2026, an Iranian-linked group allegedly committed an arson attack on a Hendon synagogue.